 Always holding on to handrails when using stairs, wearing sensible shoes, having good lighting and installing handrails in the shower or bath can all help prevent accidents and broken bones.

-If you have any questions or concerns about your bone health, please talk to your GP.
+If you have any questions or concerns about your bone health, talk to your GP.
 Bone density scans, which test the strength of your bones, are available.
 This can help in the diagnosis and treatment of osteoporosis.